Greg Norman: 'I Don't Care What Tiger Does'

 “I would instigate a bifurcation of the rules.
 I would roll back the golf ball regulations to pre-1996.
 I would roll back the technology that’s in the golf equipment for the professionals."

-You can listen to the podcast in full here (opens in new tab).
+You can listen to the podcast in full here.

 Don't forget to follow Golf Monthly on Facebook, Twitter and Instagram

-Elliott Heath is our Senior Staff Writer and has been with Golf Monthly since early 2016 after graduating with a degree in Sports Journalism.
-He manages the Golf Monthly news, features, courses and travel sections as well as our large Facebook, Twitter and Instagram pages.
-Elliott has interviewed some huge names in the golf world including Sergio Garcia, Thomas Bjorn, Bernd Wiesberger and Scotty Cameron as well as a number of professionals on the DP World and PGA Tours.
-He covered the 2022 Masters from Augusta National as well as four Open Championships on-site including the 150th at St Andrews.
-He has played 35 of our Top 100 golf courses, with his favourites being both Sunningdales, Woodhall Spa, Old Head and Turnberry.
-He has been obsessed with the sport since the age of 8 and currently plays at West Byfleet Golf Club in Surrey, where his handicap index floats anywhere between 2-6.
+Elliott Heath is our News Editor and has been with Golf Monthly since early 2016 after graduating with a degree in Sports Journalism.
+He manages the Golf Monthly news team as well as our large Facebook, X and Instagram pages.
+He covered the 2022 and 2025 Masters from Augusta National and was there by the 18th green to watch Rory McIlroy complete the career grand slam.
+He has also covered five Open Championships on-site including the 150th at St Andrews.
+His first Open was in 2017 at Royal Birkdale, when he walked inside the ropes with Jordan Spieth during the Texan's memorable Claret Jug triumph.
+He has played 35 of our Top 100 golf courses, with his favourites being both Sunningdales, Woodhall Spa, Western Gailes, Old Head and Turnberry.
+He has been obsessed with the sport since the age of 8 and currently plays off of a six handicap.
 His golfing highlights are making albatross on the 9th hole on the Hotchkin Course at Woodhall Spa, shooting an under-par round, playing in the Aramco Team Series on the Ladies European Tour and making his one and only hole-in-one at the age of 15 - a long time ago now!

 Elliott is currently playing: